-As the ESCP goes from strength to strength, a strong and close relationship with the ACPGBI is integral to the latter's own strategy for the future, not least because there are currently well over 100 members of the ACPGBI who are also ESCP members and there are many UK colorectal surgeons who are only members of the ESCP.
-Members from the UK have always been one of the largest constituent parts of the ESCP.
+As the ESCP goes from strength to strength, a strong and close relationship with the ACPGBI is integral to the latter's own strategy for the future, not least because there are currently well over 100 members of the ACPGBI who are also ESCP members and there are many UK colorectal surgeons who are only members of ESCP.
+The UK members have always been one of the largest constituent countries of the ESCP.